Invest in Eye is a District Council programme…………………….

 Start up businesses looking for office space at the new Cross Street complex please contact the town clerk

-For information please contact the programme managers:
+For Invest in Eye information please contact the programme manager:

 Tabitha Runacres – Tabitha.Runacres@baberghmidsuffolk.gov.uk